Reel SF

 Then ...
 We are shown a glimpse inside the theater ...

-... but this isn't the War Memorial Opera House - it's convenient archival footage filmed on stage 28 of the Universal Studios lot in Universal City, California.
+... but this isn't the War Memorial Opera House - archival footage filmed on stage 28 of the Universal Studios lot in Universal City, California was used instead.
 Originally built for the 1925 movie Phantom of the Opera (see below), the theater set has been featured in many movies over the years.
 Citysleuth thanks reader Paul Penna for pointing this out.

 ... and Now, the War Memorial Opera House interior is very different.

 Then ...
 Next up, a day at the races at Tanforan, the racetrack of choice for city high-rollers from 1899 until it burned down in 1964.
-It was located on El Camino Real in San Bruno, near the international airport (map).
+It was located on El Camino Real in San Bruno, near the San Francisco International Airport (map).

 Then ... and finally they go dancing at the Cirque Room, a popular dance spot in the Fairmont Hotel (map) ...